 Membership in the Catholic High Chapter of the Mu Alpha Theta National Mathematics Honor Society is open to students in grades 11 and 12, who have completed the equivalent of two years of college preparatory mathematics, including algebra and/or geometry, and in addition have completed or are enrolled in a third year of college preparatory mathematics providing their mathematical work was done with distinction.
 A student must have and maintain a 3.0 (4.0 scale) overall grade point average (GPA) and a 3.5/4.0 (no rounding) GPA or higher in all semesters of mathematics in which they receive high school credit.
-To apply for membership, potential members must have 5 math-related service hours to be eligible for the Catholic High MAӨ Chapter.
-Induction to the chapter will be conducted during the second quarter of the school year.
+Induction to the chapter will be conducted during the first quarter of the school year.

 Students in grades 10 through 12, who have completed one year of algebra, or its equivalent, with distinction and are currently enrolled in a higher math course are eligible to be associates of Mu Alpha Theta.
 Associates are not members of Mu Alpha Theta but are likely candidates for membership.
 Associates do not pay the initiation fee but are eligible to be listed with the National Office, should they wish to participate in Mu Alpha Theta national math contests.
 While they are not entitled to vote nor hold office in their chapter, they are entitled to attend and be heard at meetings.
 A student may remain an associate for only one year and then, if eligible, must be inducted as a member of Mu Alpha Theta.